he-dev/SmartConfig/README.md

 {
     public static class ConnectionStrings
     {
-        public static string ExampleDb;
+        public static string ExampleDb { get; set}
     }
     public static class AppSettings
     {
-        public static string SettingsTableName;
+        public static string SettingsTableName { get; set}
     }
 }
 ```

-Now you might think why I should do this?
-It's pretty simple to read `app.config`'s settings.

-While reading those settings is indeed very simple the validation requires another few lines of code... that you write over and over agian in each and every application... or you don't... but then strange things occur and your application crashes at some random point.

-**SmartConfig** minimizes this risk by loading and validating all settings at once.
+That's all. **`SmartConfig`** will take care of checking if each setting is available in the `app.config` and will complain if it doesn't find one.
+Thus **SmartConfig** minimizes this risk by loading and validating all settings at once.
 This way you can detect invalid settings before you start your application.

 We didn't mark any fields as optional so both settings are required and cannot be null/empty.